IFF Annual Meeting - Boosting Consumption and Deepening Reforms Are Key for China's Economic Growth

 Discussions focus on how China will realize economic growth both quantitatively and qualitatively given the new global landscape

 GUANGZHOU, China, Dec.
-4, 2022 /CNW/ -- Experts and researchers discussed China's challenges and policy recommendations at IFF roundtable during the IFF Annual Meeting.
+4, 2022 /PRNewswire/ -- Experts and researchers discussed China's challenges and policy recommendations at IFF roundtable during the IFF Annual Meeting.

 Policies including expanding social welfare to migrant workers, deepening reform, and adjusting Covid measures are key to boost economic growth in China.